Yuqi-Zhou/LRAT/README.md

-# Learning to Retrieve from Agent Trajectories
+# [SIGIR 2026] Learning to Retrieve from Agent Trajectories

 Retrieval is no longer optimized only for human searchers.
 As large language model agents increasingly issue queries, inspect snippets, browse documents, and reason over retrieved evidence, the target of retrieval training has shifted from human interaction to agent interaction. **LRAT** studies this paradigm shift and learns retrievers directly from multi-step agent trajectories.